 Hence, businesses must identify software flaws before the bad guys do.
 This is where ethical hacking comes into play.
 There’s also a lot of money to be made, as many companies pay people to find defects in their software.

 Best YouTube Channels to Learn Ethical Hacking

-So, if you’re interested in learning how to become an ethical hacker, we have listed top 20 YouTube channels that can assist you.
-Keep Reading!
+So, if you’re interested in learning how to become an ethical hacker, we have listed the top 20 YouTube channels that can assist you.
+Keep reading!

 4. Black Hat

 In 2013, black hat launched a YouTube channel.
 It uploads all of the world’s black hat security conferences to YouTube.
 There are 208k subscribers and 2.4k videos on the channel.
 Because these are conference recordings, the videos are somewhat long.